cockroachdb/docs/v22.1/backup-architecture.md

 The ultimate aim of the job creation phase is to complete all of these checks and write the detail of what the backup job should complete to a _job record_.

 If a [`detached`](backup.html#detached) backup was requested, the `BACKUP` statement is complete as it has created an uncommitted, but otherwise ready-to-run backup job.
 You'll find the job ID returned as output.
-Without the `detached` option, the job is committed and the statement waits for the backup job to start, run (as described in the following sections), and terminate to then return the results.
+Without the `detached` option, the job is committed and the statement waits to return the results until the backup job starts, runs (as described), and terminates.

 Once the job record is committed, the cluster will try to run the backup job even if a client disconnects or the node handling the `BACKUP` statement terminates.
 From this point, the backup is a persisted job that any node in the cluster can take over executing to ensure it runs.
-The job record will move to the system jobs table ready for adoption.
+The job record will move to the system jobs table, ready for a node to claim it.

 ## Resolution phase

-Once one of the nodes has claimed the job from the system job table, it will take the job record’s information and outline a plan.
+Once one of the nodes has claimed the job from the system jobs table, it will take the job record’s information and outline a plan.
 This node becomes the _coordinator_.
 In our example, **Node 2** becomes the coordinator and starts to complete the following to prepare and resolve the targets for distributed backup work:

 - Test the connection to the storage bucket URL (`'s3://bucket'`).
 - Determine the specific subdirectory for this backup, including if it should be incremental from any discovered existing directories.
-- Calculate the keys and time range (if incremental) of the backup data.
+- Calculate the keys of the backup data, as well as the time ranges if the backup is incremental.
 - Determine the [leaseholder](architecture/overview.html#architecture-leaseholder) nodes for the keys to back up.
 - Provide a plan to the nodes that will execute the data export (typically the leaseholder node).